 - The percentages in these bend points don’t change annually, but the dollar amounts will change in response to the national average wage index.

 - The formula is only good for the year you turn 62 or die.
 To get an accurate estimate of future family maximum benefits, you’ll need to use some inflation on the bend points.
 The SSA projects an average of 4% annual change, but I’d personally choose to use a lower number.
+To see the formula for prior years, visit this page on the SSA website.

 The Family Maximum Calculation for Social Security Disability